MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-glint.md

 The high-level steps required to populate the dashboard in Power BI:

 1. [Get Glint data](#get-the-glint-data) - In Glint, select the corresponding survey questions and the population to analyze in Power BI, including the HR attributes you want to analyze, such as team and position.
 Then export a Heat Map report file with this data.
 2. [Get Workplace Analytics data](#get-the-workplace-analytics-data) - Set up **Behavior patterns for Glint** in Workplace Analytics.
-After the results successfully run, download the Power BI template for the Glint results in **Create** > **Results**.
+After the results successfully run, download the template for the Glint results in **Create** > **Results**.
 This template is required to create the dashboard in Power BI.
 3. [Load both into Power BI](#load-the-data-in-power-bi) - Connect to and load both the query data from Workplace Analytics and the Heat map from Glint into Power BI.

 ## Prerequisites